18F/dns/README.md

 [![dns-pipeline](https://user-images.githubusercontent.com/20934414/34623560-7dd34d3c-f217-11e7-95fd-1cc8236d4b5b.png)](https://github.com/18F/Infrastructure/wiki/DNS-architecture)

 ## Making changes

+Assuming you're 18F staff, it's recommended that you make the change in a branch on this repository itself, rather than on a fork.
+CI builds on forks will fail, because the credentials aren't shared with forks.

 1. Is the domain pointing to the right nameservers?
 In other words, is there a file for the domain under [`terraform/`](terraform) already?
     * **Yes:** Continue to next step.